The Devastator (film): Production

-Rick Hill and Katt Shea had previously appeared in Deathstalker.
+Rick Hill had previously appeared in Deathstalker.
 The film was shot on location in Los Angeles.

 Release

 It was one of the first eight films distributed by Roger Corman's new company, Concorde Pictures, along with Wizards of the Lost Kingdom, Naked Vengeance, Wheels of Fire, Loose Screws (Screwballs II), School Spirit, Barbarian Queen, and Streetwalkin’.

 Reception

 The film has been described as follows: "The Lousy acting and writing ravage this movie about an evil marijuana plantation owner."
 A review on the German website Action Freunde stated that the film "remains solid standard action with a run-of-the-mill plot and stereotypical standard characters, which, after a somewhat bumpy start, escalates with the hero's attempted solo revenge campaign when he and his Vietnam buddy give the villains a hard time.
 The action is in the middle range in terms of staging, but there is plenty of it and after less than 80 minutes the horror is over..."
 A similar appraisal can be found on the specialised website The Action Elite: "The Devastator is a fun low budget 80’s actioner but there are better movies with similar stories and bigger budgets."